Arindam200/pieces-readme-template/SDK-Template.md

 1. Copilot Chats: Communicate seamlessly with copilot chats functionality.
 2. Asset Management: Save and manage assets and formats efficiently.
 3. Local Server Interaction: Interact with a locally hosted server for various functionalities.
+4. Multi LLMs support: Use any Pieces supported LLMs to power apps.

 ## Requirements
 The Pieces SDK has the following system requirements: